 Interfacing an Airbus with a Flight Simulator requires some technical skill.
 Korry switches and push buttons can simply be interfaced to an I/O board, many which exist in the market.
 Most boards on the market today are only compatible with LEDs – the challenge is finding an I/O solution which can drive the current requirement for the korry bulbs.

-Components such as the sidestick, rudders, spoilers and flaps panel can be wired up to a joystick board such as the Leo Bodnar BU0836A if transducers are present in the hardware.
-Otherwise one has to build an interface to translate physical movements to an electrical signal the computer can read.
+Components such as the sidestick, rudders, spoilers and flaps panel can be wired up to a joystick board such as the Leo Bodnar BU0836A.
+If no transducers are present, an interface must be built to translate physical movements to an electrical signal which the computer can read.

-Other genuine components require specific boards which can read and output ARINC429.
+Other genuine components such as the ECAM Control Panel, or the ATC/Transponder Panel require specific boards which can read and output ARINC429.

 This page list the Airbus hardware and the current solution.
 It will dynamically change and will update as an interface develops.